Commercial Pilot Salary USA: 2026 Ultimate Report by Rank and Airline

 Several key factors influence the commercial pilot salary USA figures, leading to variations in earnings among pilots.
 Understanding these elements is crucial for those navigating or entering the aviation industry.

-Aircraft Type: Narrowbody vs. Widebody
+Aircraft Type: Narrow-bodied vs. Widebody

 For instance, a senior Captain commanding an Airbus A350 (widebody) at a major airline can earn approximately $361 per hour, translating to an annual salary between $325,000 and $400,000.
-In contrast, Captains flying narrowbody aircraft like the Boeing 737 may have lower hourly rates.
+In contrast, Captains flying narrow-bodied aircraft like the Boeing 737 may have lower hourly rates.

 Union Negotiations and Contracts

 Pilot salaries are often determined through collective bargaining agreements negotiated by pilot unions.
 These contracts set pay scales, benefits, and working conditions.
-For example, in 2025, U.S. major airline pilots received an average pay increase of 3.8%, with new contracts over their full term averaging a 31.6% increase.
+For example, in 2026, U.S. major airline pilots received an average pay increase of 3.8%, with new contracts over their full term averaging a 31.6% increase.
 The first-year bump was notably 21.3%, reflecting the unions’ efforts to secure better compensation for pilots.

 Flight Hours, Overnight Trips, and Bonuses